 L. cardinalis specimens reach up to six feet tall, and display bright red flowers and medium green leaves.

-You’ll find L. cardinalis seeds in an assortment of package sizes from Everwilde via Amazon.
+You’ll find L. cardinalis seeds in packages of 100 from Earthbeat Seeds.

 You may decide to skip the seed-starting part of the project and prefer instead to start with an established specimen.